-If we want God to fulfill His promises to us, like Jeremiah, we must be obedient to God’s commands, no matter how difficult or confusing they seem to be.
-In the face of obstacles, hardship or overwhelming odds, we must demonstrate our faith and hope in God.
-Prayer and obedience go hand in hand.
-If we say we believe His promises, we must act as if we truly do believe them.
-We may not be instructed to buy a field in a war zone, but God does expect us to step out in faith and take a stake in the future.
+If we want to see the fulfillment of God’s promises to us, like Jeremiah, we must be obedient to God’s commands, no matter how difficult, confusing, or absurd they seem to be.
+In the face of obstacles, hardship, or overwhelming odds, we must demonstrate our faith and hope in God because faith and obedience go hand in hand.
+If we say we believe His promises, we must act as if we truly do!
+May we always remember that nothing is too hard for the Lord!